ctastuto/offboarding-application/README.md

 # offboarding-application
-Powershell Module used to offboard users from an environment that utilises Active Directory, Exchange, and JIRA
+Powershell Script Module used to offboard users from an environment that utilises Active Directory, Exchange, and JIRA

 ## Usage
 Used to offboard users.